GoogleChrome/web.dev/src/site/content/en/blog/codelab-sign-up-form-best-practices/index.md

 In this step you'll add CSS to make the form easier to use.

-Copy and paste all the following CSS into your own `style.css` file:
+Copy and paste all the following CSS into `css/main.css` file:

 {% Glitch {
   id: 'sign-up-form-codelab-2',